47degrees/fp-with-arrow-videos/EitherT.md

 ^ Another advantage of EitherT is that we can operate over the right values with map.
 ^ In this example we can see an EitherT defined and how to provide a transformation for the right value.
-^ The result of this, and since this Either was a right case, the transformation will be 99 + 1, hence 100.
+^ With the result of this, and since this Either was a right case, the transformation will be 99 + 1, hence 100.

 ---